 Data corruption on an SD card means that either the card or device has an issue.
 It can also happen as a result of a glitch or accident.
 Such as a loss of power while writing to the card.

 If the SD card is still physically fine, you can usually format it and keep using it.
 If the card is faulty, a format will usually fail.
 Making it a quick indicator of drive health.

-You’ll also want to format an SD card when you need to use it in a device that needs a different format from the one the card currently uses.
-There are various format types, each with their own pros and cons.
+You’ll also want to format an SD card when you need to use it with a device that needs a different format from the one the card currently uses.
+There are various format types, each with its pros and cons.
 The main consideration is whether the device you’re going to use the SD card with can read that particular format or not.
 So next we’ll look at which format is best for an SD card.

 Which Format Should You Use?